 Marmore Falls, Italy

-It’s not just the Torc Waterfall that gets its own origin story.
-The Marmore Falls in Umbria, Italy, has one too.
+It’s not just the River Adonis that gets its own origin story.
+The Cascata delle Marmore, or Marmore Falls, in Umbria, Italy, has one too.
+The falls are so spectacular that Lord Byron immortalised them in ‘Childe Harold’s Pilgrimage’ after he visited in 1817 (Donati 2015).

-Juno, wife of Jupiter and somewhat vindictive goddess, found out about their relationship.
-She considered it beneath Black and decided to punish her.
-Juno took her to Mount Carrier and turned the nymph into the Black River.
+Unfortunately for them, the goddess Juno, wife of Jupiter, found out about their relationship.
+She considered it beneath Nera and decided to punish the pair.
+Juno took her to Mount Carrier and turned the nymph into the River Nera.

 Velino sought a sibyl to find out what happened to his missing love.
-He jumped off the cliff into the Black River to be with her again.
-Now known as the Cascade Falls, it represents their love.
+He jumped off the cliff into the River Nera to be with her again.
+His jump became immortalised as the Marmore Falls, which represents their love.

 Or does it?